levizoesch/tribes.mapping/README.md

 Explore some of the advanced options listed below.

-##### ⭐Supported UExponentialHeightFogComponent Options⭐

-Below are all the available settings on what is available to be defined within your `.mis` file.

 *Note If you know of appropriate ranges for each of these settings please let me know and I can update these docs.
 I just plugged in random values to test that they worked, and that I got some effect on screen.

-# Fog

 ```
   fogDirectionalInscatteringColor = "0.5, 0.8, 1.0, 1.0";